innovation64/innovation64/README.md

 ## About Me

-- I am bachelor who graduated from BUCM.
+- I am a bachelor who graduated from BUCM.
 - my major is information management and information system
-- Innox academy membership
+- Innox Academy membership
 - Huggingface volunteer
 - AITIME volunteer

 ## My Interest

-- Machine Learning & Artificial Inteligent: currently learning it.
+- Machine Learning & Artificial Intelligence: currently learning it.
-- brain science field,like openBCI
+- brain science field, like openBCI
 - AGI
+- Web3
+- Robot
 - Other: interested at _Mathematics_, _Public Health_ and _Epidemiology_, may try to get _MPH/PGDip/PGCert_ degree after finishing CS courses

 ## Some badges